 A benchmark assessment for NEA Mackerel was carried out in 2014 during the Benchmark Workshop for Pelagic Stocks (WKPELA: ICES, 2014b).
 Following this benchmark investigation, the tool chosen for the assessment is SAM, the state-space assessment model (Nielsen and Berg, 2014).
-Since 2014, this method has been implemented using the online webpage interface on www.stokassessment.org.
+Since 2014, this method has been implemented using both the R package stockassessment and the online webpage interface on www.sto-kassessment.org.

 In SAM, the "states" (fishing mortalities and abundances-at-age) are constrained by the survival equation and follow a random walk process.
-The variances of the random-walk processes on abundances and fishing mortalities are parameters estimated by the model.
+The variances of the randomwalk processes on abundances and fishing mortalities are parameters estimated by the model.